 This cellar cube wine rack comes in a set of two cubes (both holding 24 bottles) that are stackable and you can choose between stained or non-stained options.
 Personally, I like to purchase non-stained racks so that I can make it fit my furniture.

 Where this model shines is the compact nature of the rack.
-It fits perfectly inside of kitchen cabinets, turning your regular cabinets into wine cabinets, saving quite a bit of space.
+It fits perfectly inside kitchen cabinets, turning your regular cabinets into wine cabinets, saving quite a bit of space.
 As long as you have the extra cabinet space.

 Oceanstar Bamboo Wine Rack